cooperaj/wow-armory-character/readme.txt

 Should you need to use the development version (perhaps to fix a bug, or test a feature) please download it from the [github website](https://github.com/cooperaj/wow-armory-character/zipball/master).

+I also maintain a more  comprehensive issue/bug list at github so if you have anything to report it would be very helpful if you could post the problem there.